gojennie/Reddit_Toronto_RE/README.md

 # Reddit_Toronto_RE
-Gathering thread and posts from Toronto Real Estate subreddit using Reddit API
+Gathering posts and comments from Toronto Real Estate subreddit using Reddit API